-How will I know how my child is getting on in The Oasis Centre?
+How will I know how my child is getting on in Support Base?

-The staff in the Oasis Centre will have regular meetings with you to discuss your child’s progress, and you will be invited to complete a questionnaire before and after the intervention.
+The staff in the Support Base will have regular meetings with you to discuss your child’s progress, and you will be invited to complete a questionnaire before and after the intervention.

 You may also be invited for a parents “play” session where you will be able to talk to the staff about your child’s progress and observe the staff and your child working together.

 A Thrive “Home” action plan will be shared with you in certain circumstances.

 Quotes from children attending Support Base:

 “There are loads of adults to talk to when you’re feeling upset”.